triptaminer/gameStudio/README.md

 STATUS:
 ---

-Thymeleaf
+Thymeleaf and WEB ui
+- ALL games working
+- all services working
-- started with mines - not fully working
+- login working
+- TODO:
+  - register of new user
+  - re-work design

 Mines
 - working